nopnop2002/esp-idf-mbedtls/sha256/README.md

 - mbedtls_sha256 API
 	Only available with ESP-IDF V5.
 	ESP-IDF V6 does not have APIs dedicated to specific hash algorithms (md5.h, sha1.h, sha256.h, sha512.h, sha3.h).
-	These functions need to be replaced with the new PSA API.
+	These functions should be replaced with the TF-PSA-Crypto API or the PSA API.
 	Method 1 and Method 2 use this API.

 - TF-PSA-Crypto API